gladstone28/CONDITIONAL-STATEMENTS/CONDITIONAL-STATEMENTS-What-are-Conditional-Statements_/README.md

 So if you’re ready to learn these concepts go to the next lesson— else, read over the concepts, observe the diagram, and prepare yourself for this lesson!

 ![](./control_flow_diagram_v5.svg)

+### Instructions
+Check out the diagram to see how conditionals allow us to create decision-making technology.